Security and fraud

 Where you think there have been any unauthorised transactions on your account, or you think your card’s been misused in anyway, you should notify us as soon as possible.

 Online Card Services has a range of security features to keep your information secure.
-MBNA also employs industry-leading technologies to monitor your account for suspicious activity.
+MBNA has technology that monitors your account for suspicious activity.
 To find out more, visit our online account security page.

 TPPs are third party service providers who, with your permission, can access your online payment accounts to provide you with consolidated information across those accounts or give payment instructions on your behalf.